 “You never have to apologize to me for that.”
 He leaned toward me and kissed my temple.
 “For the rest of my life, I will continue to be amazed that you gave birth to my children.
 And that was after carrying them for nine months!
 I mean, you grew three humans and put them out in the world.
 Nothing I’ve ever done comes close.
 You deserve all the recovery time you need.”

 My heart filled with love for him.
 For all his nervousness about becoming a father, he’d been nothing but excited and supportive throughout my pregnancies and at the births of our children.
 I’d never forget his tears when he held each of them in his arms for the first time.
 “Thank you.”

 He kissed me once more, then a noise made him look up.
 “Oh, Jesus.
-Frankie, no!”
-He bolted off the couch in time to grab our toddler in one arm and the walker in the other before Frankie could eat more cookies off the plate in the lap of a little old lady in a birthday hat.
+Mason, no!”
+He bolted off the couch in time to grab our toddler in one arm and the walker in the other before Mason could eat more cookies off the plate in the lap of a little old lady in a birthday hat.
 “I’m so sorry,” he said to the lady and her family.

 They laughed and said it was okay, then offered him another cookie and one for Ruthie too.
 He rushed over, ecstatic about his score.
 “Go give it to your sister,” I told him, pointing toward Ruthie, who was telling poor George about the accident she’d had at pre-school last week.

 “I wet my big-girl pants, but it’s okay,” she reassured him, as if he’d been the one to wet himself.
 “My dad said accidents happen.
 And my mom says life is full of surprises.”